agile-lab-dev/witboost-mwaa-workload-template/docs/index.md

 - Depends On: If you want your Workload to depend on other components of the Data Product, you can choose this option (Optional).

-> In the case of the MWAA operator, you should add here the **Snowflake Output Port, the Airbyte Component, and the SQL Workload Component (if present)** from the Data Product in order for the orchestrator to execute only when these components are in place.
+> In the case of the Airflow operator, you should add here the **Snowflake Output Port, the Airbyte Component, and the SQL Workload Component (if present)** from the Data Product in order for the orchestrator to execute only when these components are in place.

 *Example:*